wpsharks/s2member-kb/questions/2015/180-how-can-i-offer-a-fixed-term-free-registration.md

 ## Creating a Fixed-Term Free Registration

+_**Note:** In the examples below, we're using a Stripe Pro-Form.
+If you're using PayPal instead of Stripe as a payment gateway, please replace any references to Stripe with PayPal._

 ### Generating the Free Registration Pro-Form

 To generate the Free Registration Pro-Form, visit **WordPress Dashboard → s2Member → Stripe Pro-Forms → Stripe / Free Registration Forms**.
 Here's an example of what the shortcode will look like (note that your `custom=""` attribute should contain your domain):